First of all, I’m flat-out at work right now on recruitment and running a challenging project so here’s a plug for some jobs…

 A few nerdy highlights…

 - I’m really impressed with Heroku as a hosting platform.
-I managed to go from zero knowledge to live and running in under 2 hours – including restructuring the codebase and packaging in order to support heroku deployment.
+I managed to go form zero knowledge to live and running in under 2 hours – including restructuring the codebase and packaging in order to support heroku deployment.

 - I’ve come to love Github for source control and got to grips with a modern IDE (Visual Studio) having last used Eclipse back in around 2007!